Which of the following conditions can be indicated by hematuria?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-Hematuria, which is the presence of blood in urine, can be indicative of several medical conditions, with kidney stones being one of the most common causes.
-When kidney stones form, they can cause irritation and damage to the lining of the urinary tract as they pass, leading to bleeding.
-This bleeding may result in visible blood in the urine.
+Hematuria, or the presence of blood in the urine, can indicate several underlying conditions, one of which is kidney stones.
+When kidney stones form, they can cause irritation and damage to the urinary tract as they pass through, leading to bleeding.
+This bleeding is what causes the urine to appear red or reddish-brown.

 Subscribe